- Managing the progress of the transfer

 In this case, we recommend that you use FTPCommand

-with the FTP "RETR" command (see the documentation about the FTP server for more details).
+with the FTP "RETR" command (for more details, see the documentation about the FTP server).

 The call to this function modifies the permissions required by the application.